2DegreesInvesting/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature
+name: Enhancement or feature
-about: Request a feature or enhancement
+about: Request an enhancement or feature
 title: ''
 labels: feature
 assignees: